Artchibald/react-interview-cheat-sheet/README.md

 React Apollo allows you to fetch data from your GraphQL server and use it in building complex and reactive UIs using the React framework. ...
 In the browser, in React Native, or in Node. js when you want to do server-side rendering.

+# AWS Lambda

+AWS Lambda is a serverless compute service that lets you run code without provisioning or managing servers, creating workload-aware cluster scaling logic

 # Fetch API, fetch request

 The Fetch API provides a JavaScript interface for accessing and manipulating parts of the HTTP pipeline, such as requests and responses.